-The Risk Department at Mayberry Investments Limited (MIL) has been instrumental in overseeing and managing the various risks inherent in our operations throughout the reporting period.
-The role of the Risk Department involves identifying, analysing, and managing risks that could potentially impact the operations, finances, or reputation of Mayberry Investment Limited.
+The Risk Department at Mayberry Investments Limited (MIL) has played a pivotal role in overseeing and managing the various risks inherent in our operations throughout the reporting period.
+The department's primary responsibility involves identifying, analyzing, and managing risks that could potentially impact the operations, finances, or reputation of Mayberry Investment Limited.

-The specific responsibilities of the Risk Department include identifying potential risks that the organisation may face and analysing the potential impact and likelihood of each risk.
-The risk department also works with other departments in the organisation to develop and implement strategies for managing risks and provides regular reports to senior management and the board on the organisation's risk exposure.
+Specifically, the risk department has been actively engaged in identifying potential risks that the organization may face.
+This includes analyzing the potential impact and likelihood of each risk, working closely with other departments in the organization to develop and implement strategies for managing risks, and providing regular reports to senior management and the board on the organization's risk exposure.

-During the 2023 financial year, the risk department completed the following tasks:

-- Completed the Fraud risk assessment. - Completed the regulatory semi-annual stress test and quarterly duration test, all of which were within the regulatory requirements. - Updated and completed the AML/CTF risk assessment methodology and report. - Reviewed the company's Enterprise Risk Assessment and Key Risks. - Completed risk review on prospective third-party vendors. - Aided with the annual audit to provide Value-At-Risk and other assistance with the financial notes. - Provide reports to the Board as necessary to enable risk-based decision making. - Collaborate with industry peers and participate in industry forums to stay informed about emerging risks.
+- During the 2023 financial year, the risk department completed a range of critical tasks: - Conducted a comprehensive Fraud risk assessment. - Successfully completed regulatory semi-annual stress tests and quarterly duration tests, all of which met regulatory requirements. - Updated and completed the Anti-Money Laundering/Counter-Terrorist Financing (AML/CTF) risk assessment methodology and report. - Reviewed the Group's Enterprise Risk Assessment and Key Risks. - Conducted risk reviews on prospective third-party vendors. - Provided valuable assistance with the annual audit, including the provision of Value-At-Risk and other financial note-related support. - Produced reports for the Board as necessary to facilitate risk-based decision making. - Collaborated with industry peers and participated in industry forums to stay abreast of emerging risks.

-The Risk Department at Mayberry Investments Limited played a pivotal role in maintaining a robust risk management framework during the reporting period.
-Our proactive approach to risk identification, assessment and mitigation is aligned with our commitment to safeguarding the interests of our stakeholders.
+Throughout the reporting period, the Risk Department at Mayberry Investments Limited played a critical role in maintaining a robust risk management framework.
+Our proactive approach to risk identification, assessment, and mitigation aligns with our commitment to safeguarding the interests of our stakeholders.
 As we look ahead, we remain dedicated to adapting and enhancing our risk management strategies to address the evolving risk landscape and support the long-term sustainability of MIL.